5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 ## Part 2: Admin-Initiated Password Reset

-Practiced resetting a user's password as an administrator — a common Tier 1/helpdesk IAM task.
+Practiced resetting a user's password as an administrator, which is a common Tier 1/helpdesk IAM task.

 ```powershell
 $NewPasswordProfile = @{